Is It Covered?

 DME may be rented or purchased.
-However, the managed care support contractor will decide if a DME should be rented or purchased based on whether it is more economical and appropriate.
+However, your regional contractor will decide if a DME should be rented or purchased based on whether it is more economical and appropriate.

-TRICARE will pay for repairs to equipment that you own when it is necessary to make the equipment serviceable.
+- Repairs to equipment that you own when needed to make the item serviceable.

-- There is a change in the beneficiary's physical condition,
+- There's a change in your physical condition,

-- There is accidental damage to the DME, or
+- There's accidental damage to the DME, or

-- The DME is inoperative and cannot be repaired, or
+- The DME is inoperative and can't be repaired, or

 - The U.S. Food and Drug Administration have declared the DME adulterated.

-Duplicate items (those that serve the same purpose, but may not be an exact duplicate, such as a portable oxygen concentrator as a backup for a stationary oxygen generator) that are essential to provide a fail-safe, in-home, life-support system are covered.
+- Duplicate items (those that serve the same purpose, but may not be an exact duplicate, such as a portable oxygen concentrator as a backup for a stationary oxygen generator) that are essential to provide a fail-safe, in-home, life-support system.

 - DME for a beneficiary who is a patient in a type of facility that ordinarily provides the same type of DME item to its patients at no additional charge in the usual course of providing its services is excluded.

-- DME available to the beneficiary from a military treatment facility
+- DME available to the beneficiary from a military hospital or clinic

 - DME with deluxe, luxury, or immaterial features, which increase the cost of the item to the government relative to similar item without those features.

-- Routine periodic servicing, such as testing, cleaning, regulating, and checking which the manufacturer does not require be performed by an authorized technician.
+- Routine periodic servicing, such as testing, cleaning, regulating, and checking which the manufacturer doesn't require be performed by an authorized technician.

 - Duplicate items of otherwise allowable DME to be used solely as a back-up to currently owned or rented equipment.

 - Expendable items such as incontinent pads, diapers, ace bandages etc.